 - Use a Large Saucepan: When combining the milk and sugar, it’s crucial to use a large saucepan.
 As the mixture heats up, it tends to froth and expand significantly, increasing the risk of overflow.
 A larger saucepan prevents any messy accidents.

-- Use a skewer to measure the volume: Now, you can determine the volume visually, but to make it easy dip a skewer into the saucepan at the start.
+- Use a skewer to measure the volume: Now, you can determine the volume visually, but to make it easy, dip a skewer into the saucepan at the start.
 Mark the height of the liquid on the skewer.
-Dip this back into the saucepan while you’re reducing the volume to check if it’s done.
+Dip this back into the saucepan while reducing the volume to check if it’s done.

 FAQs